jeromereddy9/South-African-Bank-Notes-Recognition/README.md

 2) After the installation is complete, navigate to the directory containing the application script.
 Because the repository contains a nested folder structure, you must first be in the project root directory and then execute the following command:

+   If you downloaded the repository as a ZIP file, run:

          cd South-African-Bank-Notes-Recognition-main/South-African-Bank-Notes-Recognition-main

+   If you cloned the repository using Git, run:

+         cd South-African-Bank-Notes-Recognition/South-African-Bank-Notes-Recognition

 You can verify that you are in the correct location by checking that the file South_African_Bank_Notes_Recognition.py is present in the current directory.